A Constructive Framework for Nondeterministic Automata via Time-Shared, Depth-Unrolled Feedforward Networks: Related Work

-\paragraph{ReLU Networks and Formal Language Theory:} The theoretical properties of ReLU networks have been widely studied in machine learning~\cite{nair2010relu, goodfellow2016deep}.
-Their universality and expressivity have been linked to their piecewise linearity, with recent studies exploring their capacity to represent formal structures~\cite{dhayalkar2025geometryrelunetworksrelu, ergen2024topologicalexpressivityreluneural}.
-However, no prior work formally characterizes the class of regular languages as exactly simulatable by feedforward ReLU networks.
-In contrast, we show that every NFA (and thus every regular language) can be encoded via sparse ReLU layers, and that subset construction, $\epsilon$-closures, and acceptance can be realized as exact compositions of linear and ReLU operations.
+\paragraph{Feedforward Networks and Formal Language Theory:} The theoretical properties of neural networks with thresholded linear operations have been explored in the context of expressivity and piecewise linearity~\cite{nair2010relu, goodfellow2016deep}.
+Recent studies have examined how such architectures can represent formal structures~\cite{dhayalkar2025geometryrelunetworksrelu, ergen2024topologicalexpressivityreluneural}.
+However, prior work has not provided a \emph{constructive, exact characterization} of regular languages via shared-parameter feedforward networks.
+In this paper, we show that every NFA (and thus every regular language) can be encoded within a TS-FFN, where subset construction, $\varepsilon$-closures, and acceptance dynamics arise as exact compositions of symbolic matrix updates and thresholding operations.

-\paragraph{Learning Formal Languages with Neural Networks:} Supervised learning of regular languages using neural networks has also been explored~\cite{butoi2025trainingneuralnetworksrecognizers}.
-However, these works treat neural networks as black-box approximators, aiming for empirical accuracy without structural guarantees.
-In contrast, our Theorem \hyperref[theorem_4]{4} shows that when trained under structure-preserving constraints, ReLU networks not only approximate but also converge to exact simulations of the underlying NFA.
+\paragraph{Learning Formal Languages with Neural Networks:} Supervised learning of regular languages using neural networks has also been studied~\cite{butoi2025trainingneuralnetworksrecognizers}, though typically treating networks as black-box approximators with no structural guarantees.
+In contrast, our analysis (Proposition~\ref{PROP:FNN-NFA-LEARNABILITY}) shows that the TS-FFN construction is \emph{realizable}—there exists a parameter setting that simulates the target NFA—and that, empirically, gradient descent recovers this behavior from labeled data.
+We emphasize realizability and empirical evidence rather than global convergence guarantees.